100DaysOfCloud/100DaysOfCloudIdeas/README.md

 ### **BIL01** — Billing alerts

-This micro-project is all about avoiding overbilling due to misconfuguration.
+This micro-project is all about avoiding overbilling due to misconfiguration.

 > ⭐ BIL01 is recommended as a good first-time project